 4. Compare Two Lists for Missing Values

 A very common task for Excel users is to compare lists, and VLOOKUP can help here too.
+This is the final formula of our VLOOKUP examples.

 The formula below was used in the Conditional Formatting rule.